 This pension also covers the case of widowed people.
 If the dead spouse was eligible to a pension, the surviving spouse will receive this pension.

 Importantly, a married couple cannot receive two full pensions, only 150% of a full pension (3525 CHF per month).
-Fortunately the minimum is 200% of the minimum pension (2350 CHF per month).
-This is really unfair to married couple with both a large income.
+Fortunately, the minimum is 200% of the minimum pension (2350 CHF per month).
+This is really unfair to a married couple with both a large income.
 But a lot of things are unfair to married couples in Switzerland (taxes for instance).

 This only covers official retirement, at the age of 65 for men and 64 for women.
 If you want to retire earlier, you can ask for the pension one or two years in advance.
 However, this means you’ll get a reduced rent of 6.8% per years of advance.
 You can also take it later, as seen in the next section.
 If you want to retire earlier than two years before official retirement age, you will only be eligible for the pension when you reach the retirement age.